uzzal-mondal/An-CheckBox/README.md

      Ex: StringBuilder.appeand(value+” ”+is order);

 21.	 textview with setText in stringBuilder
-22. Textview er maddhoem setText show korbe.
+22. Textview create a setText with show Text